 Peschke often listens to a neighbour station in mid-Germany, which carries a presenter with obvious talent.
 “This young guy could be my son; I love listening to him.
 He wears his heart on his sleeve, and he does everything wrong you can do wrong, according to our rules.
 And he’s cut off after 30 seconds.
 There seems to be a rule that he cannot talk beyond 30 seconds; a really ‘castrated’ presenter.
 I’m saying to myself: why isn’t he allowed to talk longer; why don’t they provide at least once an hour two minutes where he can go loose, and do whatever he wants?
 He’s like a locked shotgun, which is not caused by himself, but from above.”

 “You have to be able to handle critics”

 Carmen Schmalfeldt agrees with Viktor Worms that there are great personalities out there.
 “Looking at the interns at Radio Leverkusen alone, I’m often thinking: wow… incredible!”
 But she speaks of a two-sided sword.
 Many bosses are afraid to cope with a personality, and many personalities are reluctant to be one.
 Someone who she finds very talented, recently said to her: “I don’t want to be on air, because there you are in the spotlight; getting lots of feedback.”
 She feels like not many personalities want to deal with public responses to polarising statements that they may make now and then.
 “You have to be able to handle critics.”
 She knows from personal experience that listener emails and social media posts are not always friendly.
 “You have to want to cope with that.”

 Has Hitradio Ö3 presenter Robert Kratky ever been close to getting fired?
-Read it in the upcoming part 2.
+Read it in part 2.